anteo/echopen/README.md

 # Examples

+Several examples are provided which illustrate different usage of echOpen.
+Each one runs its own server and provides a spec browser to test the API.

 - [Minimal](./examples/minimal/main.go) - Bare minimum to get a running server with spec and UI
 - [Hello World](./examples/hello_world/main.go) - Single route and plaintext response
 - [Petstore](./examples/petstore/main.go) - Reimplementation of the [Petstore Example Spec](./examples/petstore/petstore.yml)